farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 >
 > Text inside blockquotes is for the game designer.
 >
-> Either it contains relevant design information, or you need to make a choice has to which dial of Charge you want to use for your game.
+> Either it contains relevant design information, or it offers different dials or options you could use for your game.
 >
 > #### Powered By Charge Logos
 >